Public can submit questions to police chief finalists in online 'Town Hall'

 If time allows, the city may also take questions Wednesday using the chat feature on Zoom by using the following link: https://wacotx.zoomgov.com/webinar/register/WN_Pog4zHV4QxejA7m196-K7A

-The meeting will also be broadcast live on WCCC-TV and available via the city's live stream at www.wccc.tv.
+The meeting will also be broadcast live on WCCC-TV and will be available via the city’s live stream at www.wccc.tv.

 Post a comment as